How Many Solar Panels Do You Need To Power A House?

 Can Solar Panels Power A Whole House?

 Solar panels can power a whole house, but it is dependent on several factors.
-These include the average daily sunlight for your area, the climate and how often the appliances in your home are used.
+These include the average daily sunlight for your area, the climate and the energy consumption of your air conditioner, hot water heater, TV and other appliances.

 - Sunlight: Solar panels will likely need at least 5 hours of direct sunlight per day to run an entire house.